EpistasisLab/tpot/docs_sources/using.md

 </tr>
 <tr>
 <td>config_dict</td>
-<td>Python dictionary</td>
+<td>Python dictionary or string</td>
-<td>Configuration dictionary for customizing the operators and parameters that TPOT uses in the optimization process.
+<td>A configuration dictionary for customizing the operators and parameters that TPOT uses in the optimization process.
+Or a string named 'TPOTlight' for using a lite version of operator configuration dictionary instead of the default one.
 <br /><br />
 See the <a href="#customconfig">custom configuration</a> section for more information and examples.
 </pre>